cml87/Spring_SpEL/README.md

 <i>**`@Value` is processed by the BeanPostProcessor class.
 Therefore, it will be invoked when Spring is building the Spring context and instantiating beans.**</i>

-SpEL expressions allow calling methods and performing all common mathematical and boolean operations, <u> **all inside a string**</u>.
+**In general, SpEL expressions allow calling methods and performing all common mathematical and boolean operations of normal Java code, <u>all inside a string</u>.
 With the `@Value` annotation, which can only receive a String argument, we can then inject the result of these complex operations into a bean's primitive field or class type dependency, as well as into any method/constructor argument.
-Without SpEL, the `@Value` annotation would be limited to receiving simple String literals or properties.
+Without SpEL, the `@Value` annotation would be limited to receiving simple String literals or properties.**

 Moreover, insider a SpEL expression we can access system properties through the predefined variable `systemProperties`.
 In the example below, we use setter injection to set the country, language and timeZone fields of the `user` bean.
 We pass to each setter argument the result of interpreting the SpEL expression inside the `@Value` annotation annotating it.
 Notice also how we access fields of the `user` bean to inject values in fields of the `order` bean, all through SpEL expressions and the `@Value` annotation, and how static methods are called inside a SpEL expression: `T(java.text.NumberFormat)`.
 ```java